Kotlin/kotlinx.serialization/docs/examples.md

     > Tip: you can omit default values during serialization with `Json(encodeDefaults = false)` (see [here](runtime_usage#json)).

+    > Tip: Deprecated `@Optional` annotation was used in older version and older kotlin version.

  * By default, only properties which have